content

 Hides low intent and poor activation

-These traps lead to budget being allocated toward activity instead of toward growth that compounds protocol value.
+These traps lead to budget being allocated toward activity instead of toward growth that compounds protocol revenue.

 Final Takeaway